tfkhdyt/resume/main.typ

 ]

 == SUMMARY
-Full Stack Developer with proven track record in crafting modern web solutions using TypeScript, Svelte, and Golang.
-Experienced in building high-impact applications including AI-powered financial analysis systems, multilingual project management marketing page, and optimized ticketing systems with improved performance.
-Distinguished Informatics Engineering graduate with multiple academic awards and a portfolio of successful open-source projects ranging from developer tools to web applications.
-Seeking challenging opportunities to create innovative, scalable software solutions that deliver measurable business value.
+Award-winning Full Stack Developer specializing in AI-powered web applications and performance optimization.
+Proven expertise in TypeScript, Svelte, and Golang with a track record of delivering 95% accuracy AI systems, 30% engagement improvements, and 20% performance gains.
+Distinguished Computer Science graduate (3.78 GPA) with extensive open-source contributions and experience building scalable solutions from enterprise applications to developer tools.
+Passionate about leveraging cutting-edge technologies to solve complex business challenges and drive measurable results.

 == WORK EXPERIENCE
 #pad(bottom: 10pt)[